funginstitute/signature-disambiguation/README.md

 * parallel
 * tesseract

+Also make sure you run `pip install -r requirements.txt` to get the required Python packages.
+After installing the pip packages, to install the needed NLTK data (this won't be installed by pip), run `python -m nltk.downloader all`.

 ## Disambiguation through Signatures

 We want to be able to disambiguate inventors by identifying their signatures in